391 lines

 The first line shows our panic message and the place in our source code where

-the panic occurred: <em>src/main.rs:2:5</em> indicates that its the second line,
+the panic occurred: <em>src/main.rs:2:5</em> indicates that it’s the second line,

 fifth character of our <em>src/main.rs</em> file.</p>